Target #1: Cultural Programming

 Target #3: Retention

 ALANA implements strategies to ensure the success and retention of our students.
-We host a Multicultural Awareness Program (MAP) (a pre-fall program for first-year students), Academic Nights as well as the ALANA Mentoring Program (AMP).
-We also have two networking groups, MAN2MAN and Sister to Sister, that meet bi-weekly to discuss topics that promote unity, support, and success among our men and women of color here at Loyola.
+We host a Multicultural Awareness Program (MAP) (a pre-fall program for first-year students), as well as the ALANA Mentoring Program (AMP).
+We also have two affinity groups, MAN2MAN and Sister to Sister, that meet bi-weekly to discuss topics that promote unity, support, and success among our men and women of color here at Loyola.

 Target #4: Advocacy

 ALANA serves as an advocate for any person on campus who has encountered discrimination or an act of inequality.
 We will intervene and provide the person with the appropriate steps to resolve the issue.
+Students who feel they have been the target of bias (or who have witnessed a bias related behavior) may report the incident online, or contact the Dean of Students Office.
+File a bias report here.

 Target #5: Educational Resources